ogi02/Odyssey/README.md

 svelte:
 	cd client/ && npm install && npm run autobuild
 ```
-&& -> synchronous,
-& -> asynchronous, so that both the Flask server and the Svelte front-end are started.

 ### To Edit
 Go to Terminal and type the following commands: